 Through automatic aid agreements, Concord apparatus and personnel routinely provide additional resources to the City of Kannapolis, Town of Harrisburg, as well as various Cabarrus County rural fire districts.

-Communications for the department is handled through the City of Concord 911 Center utilizing an 800 trunked radio system with computer-aided dispatch.
+Communications for the department is handled through the City of Concord 911 Center utilizing the Regional P25 network .

 Currently there are nine engine companies, one operated from each fire station.
 An engine company consists of a piece of apparatus, which is capable of three functions; the unit has a water tank, hose and a fire pump with a captain and 2-3 other firefighters assigned per shift.
 On an incident scene, the engine company is responsible for the application of water upon a fire and ensuring that a sufficient water supply is established for the operation.
 Engine companies in Concord, as well as most cities, also respond to medical assist calls in their district.
 Engine companies are perfectly suited for this assignment as they are strategically located to respond within their first-due response territory generally within a target of four minutes.
 The four-minute target is critical for both fire and medical incidents.

-Currently the department operates three ladder companies, which are located at Fire Station No. 1, Fire Station No. 7, and Fire Station No.9.
+Currently the department operates three ladder companies, which are located at Fire Station No. 1, Fire Station No. 7, and Fire Station No. 11.
 The department’s redeployment plan calls for additional ladder companies in the future.

 Aircraft Rescue Firefighting